 Manchester green heroes triumph at 2010 awards

-Manchester businesses have triumphed at the Northwest Business Environment Awards, scooping four of the main awards.
+Manchester businesses have triumphed at the 2010 Awards ceremony, scooping four of the main awards.

 Diodes Zetex Semiconductors Ltd in Oldham took the Best Environmental Practice Award in the 'large company' category.
 The electronics manufacturer has halved its carbon footprint and significantly cut its operational costs through a range of resource efficiency measures and a successful staff awareness campaign.

 Diodes Zetex has reduced its carbon footprint by 53 per cent, from 30,660 tonnes to 14,418 tonnes of CO2, cut its annual water and effluent usage by 31 per cent and its annual electricity usage by 23 per cent.
 It diverts 100 per cent of its waste solvents for re-use by a local cement-making plant.

 5 plus architects (formerly HKR Architects), with Argent Group and Bardsley Construction, won first prize for in the 'over £1 million project' Built Environment category, for The Hive development on Lever Street in the city centre.